Find out how to foster a Golden

 May I choose which dogs I foster?

 The online application allows you to set limits on the kinds of dogs you foster.
-If you are asked to foster a dog that does not seem right to you, you can say no. If a foster dog you have accepted proves difficult to handle or doesn’t get along with your pets, we can give you expert advice and help or he/she can be placed elsewhere.
+If you are asked to foster a dog that does not seem right for you, you can say no. If a foster dog you have accepted proves difficult to handle or doesn’t get along with your pets, we can give you expert advice and help or he/she can be placed elsewhere.

 I would like to foster.
 What do I do next?